 BEYOND THE CONVENTIONAL

 Don’t be afraid to be bold.
 This arrangement, for example, is all about texture and focal point.
-It features only one flower, yet the flower makes a serious statement.
+It features only one flower, yet the flower makes a serious statement and a vivid display of colors.
 Jutting dramatically to one side, all the materials work to create a line that draws the eye toward that pop of pink.
 And the dry, gritty textures contrast the silky softness of the fresh gerbera daisy.

 As you’re arranging, feel how your body responds to each placement.
 Trust your instincts, and don’t be afraid to move things around or take pieces out.